 Commit e2506d632a44 by Marcin Kuzminski firstname.lastname@example.org on default branch changed this issue. https://internal-code.rhodecode.com/rhodecode-enterprise-ce/changeset/e2506d632a4475c80ceec60f9fe2abcece283296

-#13 Updated by Redmine Integration about 3 years ago
+#13 Updated by Redmine Integration over 3 years ago

 pullrequest merged by marcink (status: approved). https://internal-code.rhodecode.com/rhodecode-enterprise-ce/pull-request/2823

-#15 Updated by Marcin Kuzminski [staff] about 3 years ago
+#15 Updated by Marcin Kuzminski [staff] over 3 years ago

 - Status changed from In Progress to Feedback